bwang-ml/gapBoost/README.md

-# Transfer Learning via Minimizing Performance Gap Between Domains
+# Boosted Transfer Learning via Minimizing Performance Gap Between Domains

-Codes for the paper 'Transfer Learning via Minimizing Performance Gap Between Domains' in NeurIPS 2019.
+Codes for the paper 'Transfer Learning via Minimizing Performance Gap Between Domains' in NeurIPS 2019, and  'Gap Minimization for Knowledge Sharing and Transfer' in JMLR.

 ## Run the Code